Ensuring impact over time: buffers, permanence & risk mitigation

 -

-This creates a system where risk is actively managed throughout the project lifecycle.
+This creates a system where risk is actively managed, rather than passively assumed.

 -